blabla1337/skf-flask/skf/markdown/code_examples/asp/1-code_example--File_Upload--.md

 				string test = file.FileName;

 				/*
-				First we check if the value is alphanummeric only to prevent uploading out of intended directory, as wel as other injections
+				First we check if the value is alphanumeric only to prevent uploading out of intended directory, as wel as other injections
 				*/
-				if (validate.validateInput(test, "alphanummeric", "validation failed", "HIGH") == false) {
+				if (validate.validateInput(test, "alphanumeric", "validation failed", "HIGH") == false) {
 					continueFunction = false;
 				}